AzureAiDevs/hub/website/blog/2023-aia/2023-04-17-inside-azureml-train-deploy/index.md

 The following is the intro to the post.
 It should be a short teaser for the post.
 -->

 Last week was for Azure AI App developers.
 This week, we switch gears and focus on Azure Machine Learning services for people building and deploying ML models.
+If you're a Data Scientist, or an ML or MLOps engineer, then this week is for you.
 Today, come along, and learn about training and deploying machine learning models using Azure ML.

 ## What we'll cover